rotary-auav-ui/Cigritous/README.md

 This website is a platform that is useful for monitoring and controlling drones in performing their tasks.
 This website consists of 3 pages, namely the dashboard page, about page, and control page.
 This website is connected to MQTT as communication for ESP and PostgreSQL for DBMS.

-You can see the results of the finished website by clicking the following link:
+You can see the results of the finished website by clicking the following link: [Cigritous.tech](https://www.cigritous.tech/)
-Kunjungi profil saya di [Cigritous.tech](https://www.cigritous.tech/)

 ---